MadhumithaKolkar/ML_Drowsiness_Detection-OpenCV/README.md

  7)import time
  8)import sys
  ```
+>> pip install opencv-python
+>> pip install immutils
+>> pip install scipy
+>> pip install playsound
+--> For dlib : Issues will occur , for this reason - download the whl file for your Python version .
+Then use command from PyCharm as
+>> pip install "C:\Users\madhu\Desktop\ML - Jupyter Projects\dlib-19.24.1-cp311-cp311-win_amd64.whl"    [Kindly replace with your file location}
+>> pip install face_recognition

 ## Description
 ###  A computer vision system made with the help of opencv that can automatically detect driver drowsiness in a real-time video stream and then play an alarm if the driver appears to be drowsy.
 ## Algorithm